synml/yolov3-pytorch/README.md

      $ python demo.py
      ```

-   - 아래 사진을 클릭하면 Youtube 동영상 페이지로 이동합니다.
+   - If you click the below picture, this page will move to the Youtube video page.
 [![Youtube video](https://img.youtube.com/vi/X0LAgilivvw/maxresdefault.jpg)](https://youtu.be/X0LAgilivvw)

 3. Train